Ytterbium: Ytterbium as dopant of active media

 (glass fibers) or even a switch to broadband emission (crystals and ceramics) instead of efficient laser action.
 This effect may be related with not only overheating, but also with conditions of charge compensation at high concentrations of ytterbium ions.

 Much progress has been made in the power scaling lasers and amplifiers produced with ytterbium (Yb) doped optical fibers.
 Power levels have increased from the 1 kW regimes due to the advancements in components as well as the Yb-doped fibers.
 Fabrication of Low NA, Large Mode Area fibers enable achievement of near perfect beam qualities (M2<1.1) at power levels of 1.5 kW to greater than 2 kW at ~1064 nm in a broadband configuration.
 Ytterbium-doped LMA fibers also have the advantages of a larger mode field diameter, which negates the impacts of nonlinear effects such as stimulated Brillouin scattering and stimulated Raman scattering, which limit the achievement of higher power levels, and provide a distinct advantage over single mode ytterbium-doped fibers.

-In order to achieve even higher power levels in ytterbium-based fiber systems. all factors of the fiber must be considered.
-These can be achieved only via optimization of all the ytterbium fiber parameters, ranging from the core background losses to the geometrical properties, in order to reduce the splice losses within the cavity.
+To achieve even higher power levels in ytterbium-based fiber systems, all factors of the fiber must be considered.
+These can be achieved only through optimization of all ytterbium fiber parameters, ranging from the core background losses to the geometrical properties, to reduce the splice losses within the cavity.
 Power scaling also requires optimization of matching passive fibers within the optical cavity.
-The optimization of the ytterbium-doped glass itself through host glass modification of various dopants also plays a large part in reducing the background loss of the glass, improvements in slope efficiency of the fiber, and improved photodarkening performance, all of which contribute to increased power levels in 1 µm systems.
+The optimization of the ytterbium-doped glass itself through host glass modification of various dopants also plays a large part in reducing the background loss of the glass, improvements in slope efficiency of the fiber, and improved photodarkening performance, all of which contribute to increased power levels in 1 μm systems.

-Ion Qubits for Quantum Computing
+Ion qubits for quantum computing

-The charged ion 171Yb+ is used in trapped-ion qubits in quantum computing.
+The charged ion 171Yb+ is used by multiple academic groups and companies as the trapped-ion qubit for quantum computing.
 Entangling gates, such as the Mølmer–Sørensen gate, have been achieved by addressing the ions with mode-locked pulse lasers.